Bupropion: Smoking cessation

 The bupropion treatment course lasts for seven to twelve weeks, with the patient halting the use of tobacco about ten days into the course.
-After the course, the effectiveness of bupropion for maintaining abstinence from smoking declines over time, from 37% of tobacco abstinence at 3 months to 20% at one year.
+After the course, the effectiveness of bupropion for maintaining abstinence from smoking declines over time, from 37% of tobacco abstinence at three months to 20% at one year.
 It is unclear whether extending bupropion treatment helps to prevent relapse of smoking.

-Overall, six months after the therapy, bupropion increases the likelihood of quitting smoking by approximately 1.6 fold as compared to placebo.
+Overall, six months after the therapy, bupropion increases the likelihood of quitting smoking approximately 1.6-fold as compared to placebo.
 In this respect, bupropion is as effective as nicotine replacement therapy but inferior to varenicline.
 Combining bupropion and nicotine replacement therapy does not improve the quitting rate.

 In children and adolescents, the use of bupropion for smoking cessation does not appear to offer any significant benefits.
 The evidence for its use to aid smoking cessation in pregnant women is insufficient.

 Attention deficit hyperactivity disorder

-The treatment of attention deficit hyperactivity disorder (ADHD) is not an approved indication of bupropion, and it is not mentioned in the current (2019) guideline on the ADHD treatment from the American Academy of Pediatrics.
+In the United States, the treatment of attention deficit hyperactivity disorder (ADHD) is not an approved indication of bupropion, and it is not mentioned in the 2019 guideline on ADHD treatment from the American Academy of Pediatrics.
 Systematic reviews of bupropion for the treatment of ADHD in both adults and children note that bupropion may be effective for ADHD but warn that this conclusion has to be interpreted with caution, because clinical trials were of low quality due to small sizes and risk of bias.
 Similarly to atomoxetine, bupropion has a delayed onset of action for ADHD, and several weeks of treatment are required for therapeutic effects.
 This is in contrast to stimulants, such as amphetamine and methylphenidate, which have an immediate onset of effect in the condition.